ketgo/persist/docs/Notes.md

     - Slot-Level: needed for concurrent access of slots within a page --> Implemented in the SlottedPage class
     - Record-Level: needed for concurrent operations on a record.
 A record is comprised of multiple slots and thus in-turn pages. --> Implemented in the ConcurrencyControlManager.

-10. The ConcurrencyControlManager should be implemented at the `PageSlot`-level, indirectly applying concurrency control at the page and record level.
-Thus concurrent threads/transactions can access the same `Page` but not the same `PageSlot`.
+10. The ConcurrencyControlManager should be implemented at the `PageSlot`-level, in turn applying concurrency control at the page and record level.
+Concurrent threads/transactions can thus access the same `Page` but not the same `PageSlot`.

 11. Use lazy serialization and de-serialization for better performance.